SIG Sauer SIG516: Features

+The SIG516 is based on the AR-15 platform ergonomic architecture, but it uses a short-stroke gas piston operating system (unlike the AR-15's piston-operated gas impingement system).
+The SIG516 uses a proprietary bolt carrier and government (law enforcement and military contract select-fire) rifles a special tungsten granules containing buffer to manage bolt carrier bounce and soften recoil.
+The barrel is chrome-lined.
+The amount of movement between the upper and lower receiver is minimized by a rubber wedge.

-The SIG516 has a safety lever on the left side, to be used by the thumb of the shooting hand.
+The SIG516 has a safety lever on the left side to be used by the thumb of the shooting hand.
 The gas block integrates an adjustable gas regulator.
 The front gas block is railed to accept the front sight with a flip-up sight post.
 SIG516 models are equipped with an M16A2 style bird-cage flash hider.

 All SIG516 models except the Marksman are equipped with 16 in barrels shrouded by a free-floating M1913 Picatinny rail, as well as flip-up iron sights (BUIS) made by SIG Sauer.

-The 5.56×45mm NATO SIG516 models accept AR-15 style box magazines.
+The 5.56×45mm NATO SIG516 models accept STANAG box magazines.
 These magazines are constructed in 5-, 10-, 20-, and 30-round variants.
-SIG516 Russian rifles use a different magazine, as they are chambered in 7.62×39mm.
+SIG516 Russian rifles use a different magazine as they are chambered in 7.62×39mm.
 The SIG516 Russian uses magazines designed for 7.62×39mm AR-15 style rifles.
-The rifle is hammer-fired and has a two-stage trigger mechanism in the SIG516 Marksman, while all others have a military specification single-stage trigger.
+The rifle is hammer-fired and has a two-stage trigger mechanism in the SIG516 Marksman while all others have a military specification single-stage trigger.

 It is built to pass the NATO test protocol “Over the Beach”, meaning the SIG516 is designed to fire safely as quickly as possible after being submerged in water.